-Climbing out of the Hunters Canyon drainage, the main route continues to follow the gravel road southwest toward the rim of Kane Spring Canyon.
+Continuing south and away from the Hunters Canyon drainage, the main route follows the gravel road toward the rim of Kane Spring Canyon.
 Several times less-used roads will split to the left, but stay to the right and along the edge of a moderate canyon on your right.
 The views back toward the heart of the rocks with the La Sal Mountains behind are great:

 Before one gets to the edge of the plateau you will come to an ‘T’ intersection in the road.
 Most traffic here will go left, but to complete this route and climb off the mesa, go to the right.
-NOTE: thru-hikers may wish to go left to the Tough Springs Canyon short-cut if headed to Canyonlands.
+NOTE: thru-hikers may wish to go left to the Tough Springs Canyon and Over Hatch Mesa short-cut if headed to Canyonlands.
 NOTE #2: even if doing this route, one may wish to go off-road straight ahead to see the incredible views of Kane Springs Canyon before doubling-back to the road.